 By Bill Brandstatter

-Let us answer these questions with a few observations.
-What could be more relevant to an immoral, ungodly, humanistic society than what we have in Jesus Christ and Him crucified?
-The message of the cross must have related to the society of Paul's day.
-In some ways it was even worse than our society.
+Let us answer these concerns by a few observations.
+What could be more relevant to an immoral, ungodly, humanistic society than Jesus Christ and Him crucified?
+The message of the cross must have been related to the society of Paul's day.
+In some ways it was even worse than today’s society.
 Paul stated regarding his preaching: “For if I preach the gospel, I have nothing to boast of, for necessity is laid upon me; yes, woe is me if I do not preach the gospel!"
 (1 Cor.
 9:16) Was Paul's preaching relevant?
 On another occasion Paul stated: "For do I now persuade men, or God?
 Or do I seek to please men?
 For if I still pleased men, I would not be a bondservant of Christ."
 (Gal.
 1 :10) Paul condemned just preaching what men wanted to hear.
-He also indicated he was in trouble if he didn't preach the gospel.
+He also indicated he was in trouble if, in that immoral, ungodly Corinth, he didn't preach the gospel!

-Friends, what could be more needed or more relevant today than the good news or gospel of Jesus Christ?
+What could be more needed or more relevant today than the good news or gospel of Jesus Christ?
 To cure loneliness, we need Christ.
 To help broken homes, we need Christ.
 To help failing marriages, we need Christ.
-To stop murder, suicide, etc., we need Christ, not a social gospel, not a felt-needs message.
+To stop murder, suicide, etc. we need Christ, not a social gospel, not a felt needs message.
 We need Christ.
-If individuals go to worship just to be entertained, they are going for the wrong reason.
+If all individuals go to worship for is to be entertained, they are going for the wrong reason.
 We should go to be edified and built up in the Christian faith.
 This will help us to stand against the wiles of the devil.
 (Eph.
 6:11) If we are after entertainment, there are a lot of places to go.
 If we want to be built up spiritually, we need to worship God.
 The worship needs to be such as pleases Him.
-If worship is done “decently and in order” and not spontaneous and unexpected, God will be pleased (1 Cor.
+If worship is done decently and in order and not spontaneous and unexpected, God will be pleased (John 4:23,24;1 Cor.
 14:33).
 If Christ is preached, and the gospel taught the message will be relevant.
-If this occurs, Christians should be strengthened and built up as a result.
+If this occurs Christians should be strengthened and become more faithful as a result.